aai-institute/USFlows/README.md

 # Veriflow: Generative Flow Based Density Estimators for Neuro-Symbolic Verification
 VeriFow provides a stable and convenient library of flow based general purpose density models with flexibile base distributions, which are specifically tailored towards the use in neuro-symbolic verification procedures.
-The major goal is to provide models that can represent reference distribution which are suitable for verification, abstract interpretation, and hypothesis testing simultaneously.
+The major goal is to provide models that can represent reference distributions which are suitable for verification, abstract interpretation, and hypothesis testing simultaneously.
 The implemented layer are carefully designed to guarntee the following properties: